 Skip the Fabric Softener

 To keep towels as absorbent as possible, skip commercial fabric softeners that coat the fibers.
 Simply add one cup of distilled white vinegar to the rinse cycle to strip away any detergent residue that leaves towels stiff and scratchy.
-They won't smell like a pickle, just clean and fresh.
+They won't smell like a pickle, just clean and fresh and soft to the touch.

 Before you toss the beach towels into the dryer, check them for any stains or discoloration.
 If you see color bleeding, dark stains from self-tanners or yellowing from sunscreen, skip the dryer until you can treat the problem.
 The heat of the dryer will set the stains and make them very difficult to remove.